mainmatter/mainmatter.com/src/posts/2022-12-23-sveltekit-super-rentals.md

   "Taking a practical look at the Svelte framework by rebuilding the Ember super rentals app in SvelteKit."
 og:
-  image: /assets/images/posts/2022-12-23-sveltekit-super-rentals/og-image.jpg
+  image: /assets/images/posts/2023-01-23-sveltekit-super-rentals/og-image.jpg
 tagline: |
   <p>SvelteKit has just released version 1.0, so let's take a look at what makes it unique and how it compares to EmberJS by recreating the Ember Super Rentals with SvelteKit.</p>

-image: ""
+image: "/assets/images/posts/2023-01-23-sveltekit-super-rentals/sveltekit-super-rentals-illustration.jpg"
-imageAlt: ""
+imageAlt: "The Svelte logo on a purple backround picture"
 ---

 {% raw %} As with all new JS frameworks, there is a big buzz surrounding